-The 2011 Census shows us that the White ethnic group is the largest group both within Kent and nationally.
-Just under 1.4 million Kent's residents are from the White ethnic group which accounts 93.7% of the total population.
+The 2011 Census shows us that the white ethnic group is the largest group both within Kent and nationally.
+Just under 1.4 million of Kent's residents are from the White ethnic group which accounts 93.7% of the total population.
 This is a higher proportion than the national figure of 85.4% and the South East figure of 90.7%.

-Figures from ONS Census 2011 show that the population of Canterbury and Coastal is predominantly white and 7.0% of the population is from a BME group.
+Figures from ONS Census 2011 show that the population of South Kent is predominantly white and 3.3% in Dover and 5.3% in Shepway populations are from a BME group.